 As a Communications Manager at VA, I am involved in many different projects.
 Among other things, my work includes communication activities for the Researchers’ Grand Prix and VA’s reports.
 I also work with graphic design and provide technical support for VA’s web platforms

 As a Swedish expert organisation for open science, citizen science and science communication, VA has an important role to play in promoting and enhancing collaboration, public engagement and dialogue between actors within academia, policymaking, society and business at national, European and international levels.

 Science, research and innovation have no borders.
 Through collaboration, inclusion and knowledge exchange at different levels, we seek to achieve sustainable societal development.

-I work as a project and communications manager for VA and am based in my native country, the UK, having lived nine years in Sweden.
-I work with the team on projects that have an international dimension and am currently managing VA’s work in the EU SciShops project and also work om BLOOM and ORION.
-This work includes developing new projects, funding proposals, writing articles and reports, translating and creating online content.
+I work as a Project and Communications Manager for VA and am based in my native country, the UK, having lived nine years in Sweden.
+I work with the team on projects that have an international dimension and am involved in a number of EU projects, including the EU ORION – Open Science project.
+In addition to project management, my work includes developing new projects, funding proposals, writing articles and reports, translating and creating online content.
 I am also responsible for VA’s international newsletter.